 The theme from High Noon by Dimitri Tiomkin and Ned Washington lays out the hero's motivation and objectives while appealing to his wife to stay with him in spite of what he's about to face.
 Despite the line "look at that big hand move along nearin' high noon," it's more expository than a Title Theme Tune.
-Both the High Noon theme and 3:10 to Yuma (the 1957 version) were sung by Frankie Laine (who also sang the title-song for "Gun Fight at OK Corral").
+Both the High Noon theme and 3:10 to Yuma (1957) were sung by Frankie Laine (who also sang the title-song for "Gun Fight at OK Corral").

 And since High Noon was a major source of parody for Blazing Saddles, Mel Brooks got Frankie Laine to sing his theme song too!